Bree Timmins: Casting

 Smit-McPhee joined Neighbours in the role of Bree Timmins in early 2005 when she was thirteen years old.

 In December 2006 it was announced that the Neighbours producers had decided to write out the characters of Bree and her on-screen mother, Janelle (Nell Feeney).
 They took the decision not to renew the contracts of Smit-McPhee and Feeney, following the departures of Ben Nicholas (Stingray Timmins) and Damien Bodie (Dylan Timmins).
 Co-star Ian Smith (Harold Bishop) called the decision a "huge mistake".
 Bree and Janelle made their final appearances in July 2007.
 Smit-McPhee later said she left Neighbours "because of the contract and stuff" and that she made the decision with her father.
-She added "I didn't want to stay (on Neighbours) any longer and if I'd stayed there more than that I would be known as just Bree and I wanted to do something different."
+She added, "I didn't want to stay (on Neighbours) any longer and if I'd stayed there more than that I would be known as just Bree and I wanted to do something different."

 Characterisation

-Network Ten describes Bree as being totally different from her siblings as they are not related biologically.
-They call her a "introverted and studious girl" and the problem solver of the Timmins family.
+The character's profile from Network Ten describes Bree as being totally different from her siblings as they are not related biologically.
+They call her an "introverted and studious girl" and the problem solver of the Timmins family.
 She "clearly possessed an overactive imagination fueled by years of reading trashy novels and her bizarre flights of fantasy made her a bit of an outsider."
-In her early year she was shy, but when she discovered she was in fact not related to the Timmins she craved a new identity being a "disaffected and disillusioned young adolescent teenager" she transformed into a goth.
-The Age described the character of Bree as "troubled" and "sullen".
-They said her major development was "morphing into an 'emo' while grieving for her brother".
+Penny Debelle of The Advertiser gave a similar assessment of the character, calling her a "chubby bookworm", who was "a bit of an outsider" and often seen reading fantasy novels.
+In her early years, Bree was shy, but when she discovers she is not biologically related to the Timmins, she craves a new identity as a "disaffected and disillusioned young adolescent teenager" and transforms into a goth.
+The Age described the character of Bree as "troubled" and "sullen."
+They said her major development was "morphing into an 'emo' while grieving for her brother."
 Of her character, Smit-McPhee said "Bree started off as a geek but a brainy one.
 When her brother died she didn't really find who she was.
-I think all teenagers go through that, to find themselves and want to be Paris (Hilton) for a day".
+I think all teenagers go through that, to find themselves and want to be Paris (Hilton) for a day."
+Smit-McPhee told Debelle that she was the one who suggested Bree become a Goth, explaining "Really.
+I was like, 'She's kind of plain, can she go Goth now?'
+And, I like Paris Hilton.
+Can she turn into Paris Hilton for a second?
+It was totally fun going Goth.
+I got to wear these capes that were different to regular Bree, bookworm Bree.
+That wasn't me at all."